Why Does God Allow Suffering?

 Satan was allowed to bring several major tragedies into the life of a man who was blameless and upright, who feared God and shunned evil (Job 1:1).
 Job suffered loss in the areas of money, material possessions (vv.13–17), family life (vv.18–19), personal health (2:1–10) and, eventually, the support of his friends.

 When we face unexplained suffering it can be very easy to blame God.
-Although Job did not know why he was suffering, he responded by continuing to trust and worship God in his suffering, just as he had in his good fortune (1:21,2:10).
+Although Job did not know why he was suffering, he responded by continuing to trust and worship God in his pain, just as he had in his good fortune (1:21,2:10).
 The writer tells us admiringly, ‘In all this, Job did not sin in what he said’ (v.10b).
 He remained faithful in the most difficult of circumstances.

 Initially Job’s friends respond in the right way: ‘No one said a word to him, because they saw how great his suffering was’ (v.13).
 In the face of great suffering, attempts to rationalise can be counterproductive.
 Usually the most positive thing you can do is to put an arm around the person and ‘mourn with those who mourn’ (Romans 12:15), entering their suffering and participating as far as you are able.